ZahariCheyrekov/movies-now/README.md

   - Handlers
     - clearFieldsHandler - option for clearing all input fields of the given form
-    - createMovieHanlder - handler that receives movie information and uses requester to make `POST` request to the firebase database
+    - createMovieHanlder - handler that receives movie information and uses requester to make `POST` request to the Firebase database

   - Hooks
     - useState